MichaelCurrin/code-cookbook/recipes/version-control/git/ignore/node.md

 ## Build

-A Node app which builds to `dist` or `build` or similar.
+A Node app which builds to `dist`.
+If you use `build`, then replace `dist` below.

-For a Yarn app, it's good ot ignore NPM logs too in case NPM is used.
+For a Yarn app, it's good to ignore NPM logs too, in case NPM is used.
 You can leave off the Yarn ones if not needed.

 ```
 node_modules/